owlchester/kanka-docs/docs/source/guides/bulk.md

 ## Transform

 Just finished creating 20 events and only now realise they are supposed to be items?
 This option will save your life, and sanity.
+[Learn more about transforming entities](/guides/transform).

 ## Copy to campaign